From debt thesis

 Gauge global liquidity

-Five liquidity pillars track the flow of money through the global financial system: central bank balance sheets, private sector credit creation, cross-border FX credit, shadow banking and non-bank financial activity, and collateral and funding markets.
+Liquidity pillars track the flow of money through the global financial system: central bank balance sheets, private sector credit creation, cross-border FX credit, and shadow banking and non-bank financial activity.
+In a world where governments must refinance trillions continuously, liquidity is the transmission mechanism — it determines whether policy is successfully suppressing real rates or losing control.

-Inspired by institutional global liquidity research, the system measures the rate of change across each pillar — whether the global money supply is expanding or contracting at the margin.
-This impulse signal determines whether risk assets receive a tailwind or face headwinds.
+The system measures the rate of change across each pillar — whether the global money supply is expanding or contracting at the margin.
+This impulse signal is critical: expanding liquidity confirms the reflationary policy path and gives a tailwind to risk assets and hard-asset hedges alike.
+Contracting liquidity signals that the refinancing environment is tightening.

 Classify the macro regime